Skip to content ↓

 Tricky words - use as flash cards to encourage instant recall.

 Read to your children (anything they enjoy).
 This not only promotes reading for pleasure but is invaluable in developing vocabulary and comprehension skills.
+The children will bring home a library book each week.
+This is their free choice and is for them to share with you.

 Mathematics